microsoft/promptflow/docs/how-to-guides/develop-a-tool/create-dynamic-list-tool-input.md

-# Creating a Dynamic List Tool Input
+# Creating a dynamic list tool input

 Tool input options can be generated on the fly using a dynamic list.
 Instead of having predefined static options, the tool author defines a request function that queries backends like APIs to retrieve real-time options.
 This enables flexible integration with various data sources to populate dynamic options.
 For instance, the function could call a storage API to list current files.
 Rather than a hardcoded list, the user sees up-to-date options when running the tool.